stevenrdungan/mvp/readme.md

 ### Munge

 To prepare data for analysis, I'll put relevant data in a Pandas DataFrame.
 Our final dataset should have a record for each player season, including statistics, team performance, and MVP voting data.

-* % of team's games played
-* Player's team winning percentage
-* Whether player's team made playoffs or not (1 or 0)

 Our approach will be:
 * Create a dataframe for basic and advanced statistics, then join them